manbomb/SimpleJS-Chart/README.md

 ## It remains to be done:

-1. Draw negative values.
+1. ~~Draw negative values.~~
-2. Display a resume of the bar below the mouse pointer.
+2. ~~Display a resume of the bar below the mouse pointer.~~
+3. ~~Change the color of bar below the mouse pointer.~~

+## Last updates

+- Display negative values.
+- Display the value of bar below the mouse pointer in top of chart.
+- Change the color of bar below the mouse pointer (to the inverse of original color).